uetsymphonique/mitre-knowledge-base/techniques_procedures/TA0009-collection.md

 ### T1602.001 - Data from Configuration Repository: SNMP (MIB Dump)

+Procedures:

+- Adversaries may target the Management Information Base (MIB) to collect and/or mine valuable information in a network managed using Simple Network Management Protocol (SNMP).
+The MIB is a configuration repository that stores variable information accessible via SNMP in the form of object identifiers (OID).
+Each OID identifies a variable that can be read or set and permits active management tasks, such as configuration changes, through remote modification of these variables.
+SNMP can give administrators great insight in their systems, such as, system information, description of hardware, physical location, and software packages.
+The MIB may also contain device operational information, including running configuration, routing table, and interface details.
+Adversaries may use SNMP queries to collect MIB content directly from SNMP-managed devices in order to collect network information that allows the adversary to build network maps and facilitate future targeted exploitation.

 ### T1602.002 - Data from Configuration Repository: Network Device Configuration Dump